mlabs-haskell/DeNS/doc/Architecture.md

 212017846
 ```

-This price is given in Wilson, where a Wilson is related to Ar (the arweave currency) as:
+This price is given in Wilson, where a Wilson is related to Ar (the Arweave currency) as:

 ```python
 Ar = 1e12 wilson
 ```

-At today the price of an Ar is around `9.5` usd, this means that the minimum cost of a transaction is : `0.002014169537` usd.
+At today the price of an Ar is around `9.5` USD, this means that the minimum cost of a transaction is : `0.002014169537` USD.
 And the maximum size of a transaction with such a price is above 250 KB.

 Additionally some gateways allows the upload of certain amount of bytes for free.

-Those are the reason we choose to store every set of records in a particular zone file as a single transaction.
+Those are the reasons we choose to store every set of records in a particular zone file as a single transaction.

 ### Initial Upload

-Initially we have a setup like this:
+Initially, we will assume we have the following zone files.

 ```bash
 ZoneCOM.txt